seL4/website/Contribute/rfc-process.md

 ---
+SPDX-License-Identifier: CC-BY-SA-4.0
+SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
 title: "The RFC Process"
 sub: How to make design changes to seL4 and seL4 components.
-SPDX-License-Identifier: CC-BY-SA-4.0
-SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
+svg: _icons/chat-bubble-left-right.svg
+svg_class: "text-logogreen mx-auto w-1/5 stroke-1"
 ---

 ## Requests for Comments